Mmarcos01/reading-notes/README.md

 # Welcome to my First GitHub Webpage

-Where I will talk about having growth mindset :simple_smile:
+Where I will talk about having growth mindset!

 ## What is Growth Mindset?
 Growth Mindset is to be open to learn and try new things, even with the fear of failure.
+Try, fail, **Try again.**

 ### **Keeping in the Growth Mindset**
 - Think of the future